hanabi/hanabi.github.io/Reference.md

   * Cathy knows that this is a *Reverse Finesse* and that she has the green 1.
 Cathy blind-plays her *Finesse Position* card and it is a blue 1 instead.
 Cathy gasps in surprise.
   * Alice plays the yellow 1.
   * Bob knows that Cathy must have been trying to blind-play a green 1.
 Thus, he must have the green 2, and Alice did indeed perform a *Layered Finesse*.
 Bob clues number 5 to Cathy as a *5 Save*.
   * Cathy was surprised that she played the blue 1 instead of the green 1.
-Could this be a *Bluff*?
-No, because Alice is not in *Bluff Seat* for Cathy, meaning that Alice is **not** allowed to bluff Cathy.
-Thus, this must be a *Layered Finesse* and Cathy must really have the green 1.
+This must be a *Layered Finesse* and Cathy must really have the green 1.
 Cathy plays her *Second Finesse Position* and it is the green 1.

 ### The Clandestine Finesse